 Consumer Analysis Business Source Premier, Factiva, Mintel, and free data sources online.eMarketer is a market research aggregator.
 Online Media Daily is a free resource to which you can subscribe that provides aggregated data on online usage, etc.

 Market Analysis Locate DMAs through several sources.
 Market share can often be found in Factiva and Business Source Premier.
-Frost & Sullivan (student access) can provide in depth information about industry trends and innovation. eMarketer can provide online market information.
+BCC Research can provide in depth information about industry trends and innovation. eMarketer can provide online market information.

 SWOT Analysis Find company SWOT analyses in Business Source Premier.
 Use as an example, but use the information that you’ve gathered from your searches to create a more comprehensive SWOT analysis.